 If you don’t follow up with the customer after closing the deal

-The solution is simple: Set a reminder in TeleCRM and follow-up regularly follow up with the customer, even after the deal is closed.
-TeleCRM will remember and remind you when it’s time to call.
+The solution is simple: Set a reminder in telecrm and follow-up regularly follow up with the customer, even after the deal is closed. telecrm will remember and remind you when it’s time to call.

 By following up, you can strengthen the relationship and make sure they feel supported throughout the process.